⚠️ Use credit cards responsibly!

 Credit Card Disputes – Know Your Rights

-I get asked many questions about credit card disputes, and I find that many people do not know basic information about credit card disputes.
+I get asked many questions about credit card disputes, and I find that many people do not know the basic information about credit card disputes.
 What people think cannot be disputed, can often yes be disputed.
 Also, many a time people think it is too late to dispute a charge when it is not.

-In this post, we will jump into the depth of credit card disputes and layout all the information, so that you, as a consumer, will be informed.
+In this post, we will jump into the depth of credit card disputes and lay out all the information, so that you, as a consumer, will be informed.

 Before we discuss the laws and guidelines about credit card disputes, it is important to note that there are two types of ways you can initiate a credit card dispute.